This comment policy is a work in progress. I tweak it as I go/consume more wine/become a progressively more irritable person.

 8) I appreciate it if you leave a real email address.
 Because I am not anonymous, I appreciate non-anonymous comments.
 That said, I completely understand and respect that it isn’t safe to comment publicly about certain issues.
 If you feel it necessary, please go ahead an use a fake name, but I do ask that you be accountable, on a certain level, to moderators.
 Sometimes I may need to contact you about your comment, so it’s handy to have a real email address in those circumstances.
 Those who leave fake email addresses may or may not be allowed to comment.
 I will likely give you a warning, after which, if the issue is not amended, your comment(s) may be deleted.

 8) No mansplaining.

 10) Please be aware of the space you are taking up in the comment section.
-If you start spamming the comments (leaving ten comments at one time, etc.), I’m likely to moderate you.
+If you start spamming the comments (leaving ten comments at one time, etc.), I’m likely to moderate you and even ban you if you this behaviour persists.
 Leave space for other people and do your best to leave comments that are productive.
 Leaving one thoughtful comment is more useful than twenty.

 12) Please don’t just post a link without some kind of comment attached to the link.
 It’s just bad form.

 In conclusion, comment moderating is not an easy job.
 I’m doing my best, but it can be trying.
 Some days the internet makes me grouchy.
 As such, it’s possible that you may have written a comment that you feel fits the requirements of above mentioned guidelines and I deleted your comment anyway.
 Maybe I just don’t like you, maybe I didn’t think your comment was relevant or productive or interesting.
 Maybe you appear to be trolling.
 Maybe whatever.
 I make these decisions at my own discretion and you don’t have a say.
 This does not count has censorship.
 Here’s why.
 Moderation the best way to avoid making me and readers crazy and that’s why I do it.
 The less crazy we feel, the better.